 Not because my plans are perfect.
 But because my tactics evolve, without losing sight of its original point.
 I have a steady compass, no matter how confusing the situation gets.
-So I have the invaluable ability to continually re-set the team’s bearings every time the project is blown off course.
+I have the invaluable ability to continually re-set the team’s bearings every time a project is blown off course.

-If I were a Lego Movie character, I’d be one of the ones with Master Build ability.
+To put it another way: if I were a Lego Movie character, I’d be one of the ones with Master Build ability.

-But every strength has its shadow side.
+Every strength has its shadow side.